 The reality is that a person who shifts from one leg to another demonstrates unease in many instances.
 A firmly planted stance demonstrates confidence and authority.

 A security professional needs to be conscious of his or her stance and of keeping his or her feet appropriately in place.
 People naturally and unconsciously tend to start shifting or swaying when they stand for any amount of time.
-Even though a person my be entirely confident in a particular situation, his or her feet and legs may be sending out another message all together.
+Even though a person may be entirely confident in a particular situation, his or her feet and legs may be sending out another message altogether.

 Of course, a person cannot stand like a statue.
 This is very true for a security guard or professional.
-When a security pro moves — whether it be walking or merely gesturing with arms and hands — the movements must be smooth and fluid.
+When a security pro moves, the movements must be smooth and fluid.
+This applies to walking or merely gesturing with arms and hands.

 Smooth, fluid movements demonstrate control and deliberation.
 Jerky movements convey a lack of confidence and unease in a particular situation.
 In addition, jerky movements leave those around a person feeling more uneasy than may be the case, even considering the situation.
-Jerky movements convey the prospect that a person does not have decent control over his or her self, let alone the situation at hand.
-A person with movements that are not smooth and fluid oftentimes is deemed unpredictable.
+Jerky movements convey the prospect that a person does not have decent control over his or herself, let alone the situation at hand.
+A person with movements that are not smooth and fluid may seem unpredictable to most people.

-Although a security guard does not want to be perceived as a book that easy to read, he or she definitely does not want to come across as completely unpredictable and unbalanced.
+A security guard does not want to be a book that is easy to read.
+However, they definitely do not want to come across as completely unpredictable and unbalanced.
 Smooth, fluid movements prevent the development of those types of negative connotations.

 A security professional needs to maintain an open posture to command attention and control a situation.
 For example, a security officer should not cross his or her arms and hands in across the stomach or chest area.
-Although police officers and others sometimes are portrayed in such a position, in fact this is not a commanding posture.
+This is not a commanding posture.
+Although police officers are portrayed with their hands crossed, it is a defensive posture.

 People actually instinctively cross their arms when they are angry or are attempting to protect themselves from some sort of threat.
 A security pro never wants to convey a sense that he or she is angry with another individual or with a developing situation.
 Anger sends a message that a person is not necessarily completely in control.

-Moreover, a security officer definitely does not want to convey the sense that he or she is worried or feeling threatened.
-Even if such a professional does feel threatened — which is a reality that comes with the job — he or she cannot let others believed that this emotion is being experienced.
+Moreover, a security officer should not convey the sense that they are worried or feeling threatened.
+This is important even if the professional does feel threatened.
+This is a reality that comes with the job, but they cannot let others know.

 A security professional must use his or her body to maintain his or her personal space.
-This is accomplished by using the different techniques included in this article, particularly using a firm stance.
+They can accomplish this by using the different techniques included in this article, particularly using a firm stance.

-Hand gestures also aid in delineating a security pro’s personal space — which really must be considered his or her professional space.
-Simple and yet direct gestures ensure that others do not impose on that professional’s physical space.
+Hand gestures also aid in delineating a security pro’s personal space.
+Moreover, this space is also their professional space.
+So, simple and direct gestures ensure that others do not impose on that professional’s physical space.

 Body language and the spoken word go hand in hand.
-When a security pro is called in to address a specific individual, he or she should slightly lean towards that person.
-A security officer does not want to overdo this regard.
-However, leaning slightly forward conveys confidence and that the security professional is not at all afraid of the individual being addressed.
+When a security pro addresses an individual, he or she should slightly lean towards that person.
+However, a security officer does not want to overdo it.
+So, leaning slightly forward conveys confidence and that they are not afraid of the individual.

-Once a person obtains a security degree and seeks security jobs, the importance of mastering appropriate body language truly is a prime consideration.
+Once a person obtains a seeks security job, the importance of mastering appropriate body language is a prime consideration.
 Security careers advance farther and faster when a person does utilize proper body language in undertaking his or her job.